 As I started making a slipcover last week, a project I had put aside when the craziness started, it felt good to do something normal, something familiar again.
 The fabric on one of the arms is so worn you can see the batting poking through.
 Again, I felt this project was a labor of love, saving money and salvaging a special hand-me-down.
 I had worked on it for a few days only to discover that I did not have enough fabric to complete the project.
 I struggled again with feelings of inadequacy and failure.
 I ordered more fabric, but wrestled with defeating thoughts.
 Why couldn’t I get things right?
 And for a moment all I could see was my weaknesses.
 Have you ever felt like that?

 It was during my morning quiet time that week that I read Psalm 139:13-14: “For you created my inmost being; you knit me together in my mother’s womb.
 I praise you because I am fearfully and wonderfully made: your works are wonderful, I know that full well.”
 Reading this turned my thoughts from a focus on my weakness to a focus on His strength.
 God is The Creator – perfect in all He does – nothing and nobody can compare to Him!
 My work falls short, I’m human, it always will.
 And yet, I long to produce something of value and ultimately live my life well.
-But, even if I were celebrated for my work – a Mozart or a Rembrandt – that would garner me praise from people, but does it make my work more pleasing in God’s sight?
-Is it the skill of a person that makes the gift worthy or the heart in which it is given?
-He made Mozart, but He also made me.
-Does God use the weak?
-Does He take small things and multiply them?
+But, even if I were celebrated for my work – a Mozart or a Rembrandt – that would garner praise from people, but would it make my work more pleasing in God’s sight?
+Is it the size of the gift that gives it value?
+Does God use small things?
+Does He take those things and multiply them for his glory?

 There is grace in these thoughts.
 Grace to know we are human and prone to make mistakes.
 Grace to understand that we have a loving and gloriously creative God who does use the weak, multiplies the small and accepts the humble.
 I sometimes put expectations on myself that He never put on me.

 And so, if like me, you feel your inadequacy – take heart.
 He created you, and you too are fearfully and wonderfully made!
-So in this pandemic and in my day to day living, I’m going to trust in God, continue to worship Him and trust that he is “working everything for the good of those who love Him and are called according to His purpose” (Romans 8:28).
+During this pandemic and in the day to day living, I’m going to trust in God, continue to worship Him and trust that he is “working everything for the good of those who love Him and are called according to His purpose” (Romans 8:28).